joba-1/attiny85-neo/README.md

 After flashing is complete, sketch will start:
 Short blink of onboard LED and Neopixels go white, then rainbow animation starts

-## Wiring of Digispark thumb and Neopixel
+## Wiring of Digistump and Neopixel

     Digispark Neopixel
     5V ------ +